vtex/shoreline/styleguides/admin/documentation/primitives/introduction.md

 # Introduction

 Our design system comes with a set of primitive components that represent our most elementary components, through which other components are built.
-They are basic elements, with no determined style.
-Primitive components include the following basic structures:
+They are basic elements, with no determined style, that are used as a starting point for other components.
+They include the following basic structures:

-- `Box:` one of the most versatile of primitive components, with no defined style, that can be used to leverage other components.
+- `Box:` versatile primitive component, with no defined style, that can be used to leverage other elementary components.
 The majority of our components are built on top of the `<Box>`.
 By default it renders a `<div>` element.
-- `Skeleton:` represent a UI that doesn’t contain actual content, instead, it shows the loading elements of a page in a shape similar to the actual content.
+- `Skeleton:` versatile primitive component, with no defined style, that can be used to leverage UIs that don't contain actual content yet.
+Instead, it shows the loading elements of a page in a shape similar to the actual content.

 If you find a primitive component not implemented yet and you think that could be useful to have it in our design system, feel free to create an [issue in our repository](https://github.com/vtex/onda/issues/new/choose).
 Suggestions are welcome!